Chelsea Town Hall: History

+The town hall continued to be used as a public venue and concert performers included the contralto singer, Kathleen Ferrier, who made an appearance on 15 April 1947.
 The complex ceased to be the local seat of government when the Royal Borough of Kensington and Chelsea was formed in 1965.
 However the Brydon building became the main Kensington and Chelsea Register Office and subsequently hosted several famous weddings including the marriage of Judy Garland to Mickey Deans in March 1969.

 After being refurbished by Roderick Ham & Partners, the Stokes extension became the main Chelsea branch library in 1978.
 The Chelsea Art Society also decided to establish its home in the Stokes extension in 1994 and it began to hold a series of annual exhibitions there showing work by both professional and non-professional artists.
 An internal refurbishment of the rooms in the Brydon building was completed by Ark Build in February 2019.